quicwg/wg-materials/interim-17-10/minutes.md

 Clarification that the example implies you have not received 9, rather than describing behavior on receiving 9.

-Ekr suggests that the PING frame elicitation is a bit of hack, given how early we are.
+EKR suggests that the PING frame elicitation is a bit of hack, given how early we are.
 Possibly we should have a more dedicated method.

 Ian asks him to open an issue to create a flag or similar method, so that an ACK frame requests acknowledgement without including transmissible data.

-ekr agrees.
+EKR agrees.

 Igor asks whether gap frame are not acknowledgeable.